- Arts & Culture

 Stroll downtown Jeffersonville where flood wall murals, creative crosswalks, sculptural bike racks, and painted utility boxes have transformed the city into a beautiful canvas of color.
 Community members participate in the Jeffersonville Arts Alliance's "JAM Sessions" to create public art alongside professional artists and art educators.

-Downtown New Albany's "Fork in the Road" at Market Street and other public art installations throughout the historic corridor reveal a vibrant, growing art scene.
+Downtown New Albany is starting to become a growing and very vibrant art scene.
 Every year, the Carnegie Center for Art & History hosts a public art event.
-Held every year in the fall, the #IAmPublicArt event is a chance for you to not only see, but to participate in making art.
+Held every year in the fall, the #IAmPublicArt event is a chance for you to not only see but to participate in making art.